awrichar/gradle-external-build/README.md

             }
         }
     }

+See the `examples` directory for additional examples.

 ## Overview

-This plugin includes 2 component types:
+This plugin includes 3 component types:

 * **ExternalNativeLibrarySpec** - derived from NativeLibrarySpec, for shared and/or static libraries built by an external tool.
 * **ExternalNativeExecutableSpec** - derived from NativeExecutableSpec, for executables built by an external tool.